Keynote Speakers

 Biography

-Xuewang Geng is a Project Associate Professor at the Data-Driven Innovation Initiative, Kyushu University.
+Xuewang Geng is an Associate Professor at the Faculty of Computer and Information Sciences, Sojo University.
 He earned a B.A. from Hebei Normal University (2015) and an M.S.
 (2020) and Ph.D.
 (2024) from Kyushu University.
 His work focuses on designing, developing, and evaluating technology-enhanced learning environments, with emphasis on learning analytics and XR-based systems.
 He serves on the JSET Research Committee (2025– ) and the program and local organizing committees for ICLEA 2025.
 He has served on program committees for international conferences LAK (CORE A), IEEE ICALT (CORE B), and IEEE TALE.
 He is also a reviewer for journals such as Computers & Education and Innovation in Language Learning and Teaching.
 Geng is a member of IEEE, the Japan Society for Educational Technology (JSET), the Japanese Society for Information and Systems in Education (JSiSE), and the Society for Learning Analytics Research (SoLAR).